joaodaniel-ar/User-Registry-Form/README.md

 Installation
 Clone repo
-# clone the repo
+## clone the repo
 $ git clone https://github.com/joaodaniel-ar/User-Registry-Form.git

-# go into main directory
+## go into main directory
 $ cd User-Registry-Form

-# go into api directory
+## go into api directory
 $ cd api

-# start json-server
+## start json-server
 $ npm start

-# open another terminal and go into app's directory
+## open another terminal and go into app's directory
 $ cd web

-# install app's dependencies
+## install app's dependencies
 $ npm install

 Basic usage
-# dev server with hot reload at http://localhost:3000
+## dev server with hot reload at http://localhost:3000
 $ npm start
 Navigate to http://localhost:3000.
 The app will automatically reload if you change any of the source files.

 Build
 Run build to build the project.
 The build artifacts will be stored in the build/ directory.

-# build for production with minification
+## build for production with minification
 $ npm run build

-You are able to insert, delete and update a user.
+You are able to insert, delete and update an user.